expandrew/track-docs/index.md

 ## track-docs

-This is the documentation site for the **expandrew/track** project.
+This is the public documentation site for the [**expandrew/track**](http://github.com/expandrew/track) project.

+This page is primarily for my personal use.
+I am using this site to record the steps I have taken to set up my environment and application, in the case of needing to repeat these steps on other projects in the future.

 Check out the [what]({{ site.baseurl }}/about/what.html) page for general project information.